-5 Tips for Seniors to Stay Warm this Winter
+5 Tips on How to Keep Elderly Warm This Winter

-Here are 5 tips for Seniors to stay warm and safe when the weather turns chilly.
+Here are five tips on how to keep elderly warm and safe when the weather turns chilly.

 Space heaters should always be in a well-ventilated space and at least two feet away from furniture, walls or other flammable objects.
 It’s best to use a space heater that has a timer, as well, just in case turning it off is forgotten.
 Be careful of any cords, and never rest or hang clothing or other objects on heaters.